neonevm/neon-evm.docs/docs/wallet/metamask_setup.md

 </div>

-When the MetaMask extension is installed, a fox's face (MetaMask’s logo) will appear in the upper left corner of the web browser window.
+When the MetaMask extension is installed, a fox's face (MetaMask’s logo) will appear in the upper right corner of the web browser window.
 This means that you have successfully installed MetaMask on your device and can start using.

 ### Step 3
 Create a wallet if you don't already have one.
 MetaMask offers a choice of two options for creating an account: